annotorious/annotorious/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: New Issue
+name: Bug Report
-about: Create a new issue for Annotorious
+about: Create a new issue for a problem or bug in Annotorious
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---